immitsu/nbff-parser/readme.md

 [Type definition](./types/parse.d.ts)

-Returns bookmarks in a tree-like format.
+Returns bookmarks in a tree-like format, as they were in the file.

 ```js
 import { parse } from 'nbff-parser'